 Your account's Auth Token is hidden by default.
 Click show to display the token, and hide to conceal it again.

 A secondary Auth Token is a backup to your primary Auth Token.
 The secondary token works the same as your primary token and can be used to keep your applications running during a token rotation.
 This allows you to seamlessly transition your services from one token to another with zero downtime.
 When ready, Secondary tokens can be promoted to the primary token, replacing the previous primary token.

 Notice: Promoting a secondary Auth Token to the primary Auth Token instantly and automatically removes your old existing primary Auth Token from your account.
 Immediately after promoting the new token, all requests to Twilio using your old Auth Token will result in an error.
 Any existing Twilio apps using your old token will need to be updated with the new token before they will successfully work again.
 To make this change without incurring downtime, we recommend users update their apps with the secondary token prior to promoting it to primary.

 - Access the Account -> API keys and tokens page in Console.

-- Scroll down to the "Auth Tokens" section, and then click Request a Secondary Token.
+- Scroll down to the "Auth Tokens" section, and then click Request a secondary token.

 - Click the Eye icon to view your new secondary token, and use it to update your existing Twilio applications.
 Be certain your applications are updated with your new secondary token prior to promoting it.